National bail fund to expand in the Deep South

 Data collected over that 10-year period show that 95% of people helped by the project returned to court for every appearance.
 It also showed that, when people could get out of jail, the majority were ultimately not convicted of a crime.

-Since its launch in 2018, the Bail Project said it has paid $41 million to bail out more than 15,500 people in more than 24 cities.
+Since its launch in 2018, The Bail Project said it has paid $41 million to bail out more than 15,500 people in more than 24 cities.
 That prevented more than 100,000 days of incarceration, and reduced the collateral consequences such as loss of jobs, housing and child custody.

-According to the Bail Project, when ranked by state, seven of the 10 states with the highest incarceration rates in the U.S. are in the South.
+According to The Bail Project, when ranked by state, seven of the 10 states with the highest incarceration rates in the U.S. are in the South.
 And Black Americans bear the brunt of incarceration in the region.
-Of all Black Americans in jail in the U.S., nearly half are in Southern jails, the Bail Project said.
+Of all Black Americans in jail in the U.S., nearly half are in Southern jails, The Bail Project said.
 Many prisoners are also saddled with fines and court fees that can lead to reimprisonment if they go unpaid.

 Letitia Sanabria still weeps when she thinks about the days last winter that she spent in a Louisiana jail because she couldn’t afford to post bond on $5,000 bail.
 It was only recently, said the adult group home supervisor, who is Black, that marks left on her wrist and hands from the tightness of the arresting officers’ handcuffs faded away.